s-azizkhan/create-user-from-guest-order-wp-plugin/README.md

 **Contributors:** S.Aziz Khan
 **Tags:** woocommerce, user creation, guest order
 **Requires at least:** 5.0
-**Tested up to:** 6.2
+**Tested up to:** 6.7.1
 **Requires PHP:** 7.2
-**Stable tag:** 1.0
+**Stable tag:** 1.0.1
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-Automatically creates a user from a guest order in WooCommerce.
+Automatically creates an user from a guest order in WooCommerce.
+Button to manually create an user from order details.

 ## Description

-The "Create User From Guest Order" plugin automatically creates a user account from a guest order in WooCommerce.
+The "Create User From Guest Order" plugin automatically creates an user account from a guest order in WooCommerce.
 This helps in converting guest customers to registered users, enabling better customer management and engagement.

 ### Features

-- Automatically creates a user account from a guest order.
+- Automatically creates an user account from a guest order.
 - Option to send a notification email to the newly created user.
 - Configurable settings in WooCommerce General settings tab.
+* NEW FEATURE: Button to manually create an user account from order details

 ## Installation